danielpatrickhug/Aquarium/README.md

 # Aquarium 🐠
 Building out a Model Aquarium, because zoos are played out.

-Tools:
+## Tools:
 - TensorBoard

-Models:
+## Models:
-- Convolution Neural Network that can classify numbers.
+- A Convolution Neural Network that can classify numbers.